4ltern4te/sys_call_checksum/README.md

 Also thanks to 0xAX for linux-insides as it helped me appreciate a lot.

 ## TODO
-Make the time specified a module param.
+Find a way to stop the module from being tampered with or unloaded.